mlabs-haskell/plutus-specification-language/transaction-family-specification/doc/Diagram.md

 # Diagrams of transaction types

-Once the transaction family is specified at the type level, we can import the `Family.Diagram` and `Family.DiagramTH` modules in order to automatically generate various diagrams of our transactions in various combinations.
+Once the transaction family is specified at the type level, we can import the `Family.Diagram` and `Family.Diagram.TH` modules in order to automatically generate various diagrams of our transactions in various combinations.

 ~~~ {.haskell}